 Senior Honors Thesis

 The Senior Honors Thesis is the capstone project taken during an Honors student’s last semester.
 All Honors students must complete a Senior Honors Thesis to graduate from the Honors Program.
 LU’s Scholars Crossings publishes Honors Theses electronically so that our Honors students’ scholarly research and creative projects are available to the global academic community.
 Honors theses completed since 2007 are available through Scholars Crossings (if submitted by the author).
 All Honors Theses completed from the 1980s to present are also available in print at the Honors Program archives.
-On July 2018, there were 18,433 full-text downloads of Senior Honors Theses written by Honors Program students.
-The most popular papers were:

 Understanding the Thesis Process